sebastianspicker/notewitness/README.md

 - The older setup fragments have been reduced to the useful parts.

 ## Reliability
-- Removed one failure mode from the release path.
+- Tightened processing where the earlier behavior was brittle.

-- Earlier scratch detail is now represented in maintained sections.
+- The document now favors checked behavior over exploratory notes.

 ## Architecture
 - Simplified the next maintenance pass through workbench.